Do you want following Desktop context menu in your Windows?

 Isn't it cool?
 You can access all your desired options by simply right-click on Desktop.
 It would be very easy and useful.
 You can access almost all Desktop Properties options directly from the Desktop itself.

-It can be possible in Windows Vista, Server 2008 and Windows 7.
+It can be possible in Windows Vista and later.

 We would be using 2 tricks in this tutorial which we posted about long time back in following tutorials: